crystian/ComfyUI-Crystools/README.md

 >  <summary><i>Options</i></summary>
 >
 >  - Active: Enable/disable the node
->  - Parsed: Show the parsed json or plain text
+>  - Parsed: Show the parsed JSON or plain text
 >  - What: Show the prompt or workflow (prompt are values to produce the image, and workflow is the entire workflow of ComfyUI)
 ></details>